 - As of July 2019, the wallbox charger must have smart functionality.

 - The date of installation must not be more than four months ahead of the delivery date for your car, or the start date of its use

 - The scheme is limited to one installation at a domestic residence per eligible vehicle, up to a maximum of two charging units at one residence.
 So if you want to claim for two charging units, you must have two electric vehicles (vehicles can includes cars, vans or taxis - check gov.uk to find a full list of eligible vehicles).

 Vehicle to grid technology is an advanced form of power management, and it's a potentially crucial part of the electric car future.

-Energy supplier is currently running a vehicle to grid trial (which is still for Ovo customers).
+Energy supplier is currently running a vehicle-to-grid trial.
 If you're registered to the trial, you get to choose a charging schedule via an app on your phone.
 This sets the minimum state of charge you need your car to be and for what time.